gmodena/nix-flatpak/testing-base/README.md

 A base GDM + Gnome `nixos` system to experiment with `nix-flatpak`.

+The config is structured as follows
+* `flake.nix` provides two outputs; one installs nix-flatpak as a home-manager module, the other a NixOS module.
+See the **Getting Started** session below for more details.
+* `configuration.nix` contains system config (including qemu VMs specs, users, ssh etc.)
+* `flatpak.nix` contains a simple [nix-flatpak](https://github.com/gmodena/nix-flatpak) configuration.

 ## Getting started
 Build a qemu virtual machine with
 ```bash